Florida Signs Forward Tanner Edwards

 Florida Everblades News Release

-ESTERO, Fla. - The Florida Everblades have signed forward Tanner Edwards to a standard player contract for the 2025-26 season.
+ESTERO, Fla. - The Florida Everblades have signed forward Carson Gicewicz on a standard player contract for the 2025-26 season.

-Edwards, 25, is set to begin his professional career in Estero after five seasons of collegiate hockey split between Minnesota State and the University of Alaska-Anchorage.
-Last season at Anchorage, he got three goals and five assists across 31 games playing for his hometown school.
-While with Minnesota State, the left-shot forward helped the club win the CCHA Conference Championship in 2022 and 2023.
+Gicewicz, 28, is set to begin his second season with the Everblades.
+Last year, the right winger led the club in goals (28) and points (55) while serving as an alternate captain.
+In the playoffs, he had three goals and four assists in 11 playoff games.
+The Orchard Park, New York local has also played for the Atlanta Gladiators alongside the AHL's Rockford IceHogs, Rochester Americans, and Milwaukee Admirals in his career.

-Before college, Edwards played junior hockey for three seasons split between the Fairbanks Ice Dogs of the NAHL and Muskegon Lumberjacks in the USHL.
-The six-foot, 170-pound forward finished with 20 goals and 39 assists across 97 games.
+In college, Gicewicz won a National Championship at UMass in 2021 after spending the four prior seasons at St. Lawrence.
+He had 38 goals and 40 assists in 129 collegiate games.

 - Florida Signs Forward Tanner Edwards - Florida Everblades